LisbonLisboaPortugal.com

 Lisbon craft market

-A craft market in the Largo do Chafariz in the Alfama district
+A pop-up craft market in Largo do Chafariz, Alfama.
+These appear unannounced throughout the year

 The best markets in Lisbon

-The map below shows the location of all of Lisbon’s markets (Note: zoom out to see all of the points)
+The map below shows the location of the markets discussed in this guide (Note: zoom out to see all of the points)

-Key: 1) Feira da Ladra 2) Feira do Relógio 3) Mercado de Arroios 4) Mercado de Benfica 5) Mercado da Ribeira 6) Lx Market 7) Campo de Ourique
+Legend: 1) Feira da Ladra 2) Feira do Relógio 3) Mercado de Arroios 4) Mercado de Campo de Ourique 5) LX Market 6) Mercado da Ribeira 7) Mercado de Alvalade 8) Mercado de Benfica

 Why are markets so popular in Lisbon?